chakravala/Grassmann.jl/README.md

 #### Design, code generation

-The design of [Grassmann.jl](https://github.com/chakravala/Grassmann.jl) is based on the `TensorAlgebra` abstract type system interoperability from [AbstractTensors.jl](https://github.com/chakravala/AbstractTensors.jl) with a `VectorSpace` parameter from [DirectSum.jl](https://github.com/chakravala/DirectSum.jl).
+The design of [Grassmann.jl](https://github.com/chakravala/Grassmann.jl) is based on the `TensorAlgebra` abstract type system interoperability from [AbstractTensors.jl](https://github.com/chakravala/AbstractTensors.jl) with a `VectorBundle` parameter from [DirectSum.jl](https://github.com/chakravala/DirectSum.jl).
 Abstract tangent vector space type operations happen at compile-time, resulting in a differential conformal geometric algebra of hyper-dual multivector forms.

 The abstract nature of the product algebra code generation enables one to automate the extension of the product operations to any specific number field type (including symbolic coefficients with [Reduce.jl](https://github.com/chakravala/Reduce.jl) or SymPy.jl), by taking advantage of Julia's type system.